Canadian Occupational Projection System (COPS)

 - Occupations usually require university education.

-For Dentists, over the period 2017-2026, new job openings (arising from expansion demand and replacement demand) are expected to total 8,500, while 7,400 new job seekers (arising from school leavers, immigration and mobility) are expected to be available to fill them.
+Over the period 2022-2031, the number of job openings (arising from expansion demand and replacement demand) for Dentists are expected to total 13,500, while the number of job seekers (arising from school leavers, immigration and mobility) is expected to total 10,500.